dbelliss/LOSER/README.md

 `python3.6 examples/cannon_rush.py`

 ### Current issues:
-* After a game ends, the pygame window does not close.
-You can close it by hitting `ctl+c` in the terminal window that the game was started in (Note: Do not press more than once)
+* Error messages printing with certain operations like building extractors
-* Agents do not seem to be able to access properties like mineral_content
+* Moving the camera around in game has a chance to crash the agent

 ## Notes
 * All agents derive from the base LoserAgent class
-* The agent the swaps between other agents is AgentSelector
+* The agent that swaps between other agents is AgentSelector